 In 2016, Jim A. Davis confirmed he’s possibly working on a revival of the show and he’s waiting for the right call if Nickelodeon is interested in bringing it back.
 In response to a possible revival, I thought writing a review by sharing my thoughts about the movie.
 Besides Jim’s plans, I’m also spreading word of mouth to gear up for Nickelodeon’s “All That” airing this June & The Rugrats are also slated to make their come back on the small screen & silver screen.

 Today’s review does not contain any crucial SPOILERS.
 If you never ever ever seen the movie or animated series, feel free to read my non-spoiler article.

 Smart: Debi Derryberry, Jeff Garcia, Rob Paulsen (the voice of Yakko Warner from Animaniacs) Carolyn Lawrence, (the voice of Sandy Cheeks from SpongeBob SquarePants) Martin Short & Patrick Stewart all did a fantastic job for their respective voiceover performances.

 Computer Animation surprisingly holds up for a film that came out in 2001.

 Humor has a lot of funny moments which managed to give me the giggles.

 My favorite character is Sheen Estevez.
 I find him relatable, because he’s a fan of superheroes like me.
 Sheen is named after Charlie Sheen.
 His actual birth name is Carlos Estevez.

 My favorite line from Sheen is “That’s a big chicken!”
-Finally a decent line way better than Matthew Broderick’s line “That’s a lotta fish” from Godzilla 1998.
+Finally a decent line way better than Matthew Broderick’s stupid line “That’s a lotta fish” from Godzilla 1998.

 Jim A. Davis did an awesome job directing the film.
 He also co-produced & wrote the script.